 Although developed around indoor shopping malls, other Community Nodes contain a variety of community infrastructure such as, recreational facilities, libraries, police stations and places of religious assembly.
 These Nodes provide valued community benefits, but often in a form that is characterized by large blocks, surface parking, and single storey buildings with an internal focus.
-As these

-Community Nodes redevelop they will be expected to take on a more urban, pedestrian friendly form.
+As these Community Nodes redevelop they will be expected to take on a more urban, pedestrian friendly form.

-The Dixie-Dundas Node and Lakeview Node are emerging Nodes that have a commercial base but require new community infrastructure and a more pedestrian friendly approach to development.
+The Dixie-Dundas Node is an emerging Node that has a commercial base but requires new community infrastructure and a more pedestrian friendly approach to development.

-- 5.3.3.1 There are 10 Community Nodes in Mississauga:
+- 5.3.3.1 There are nine Community Nodes in Mississauga:

 - a.
 Clarkson Village;

 - b.
 Dixie-Dundas;

 - c.
-Lakeview;
+Malton;

 - d.
-Malton;
+Meadowvale;

 - e.
-Meadowvale;
+Port Credit;

 - f.
-Port Credit;
+Rathwood/Applewood;

 - g.
-Rathwood/Applewood;
+Sheridan;

 - h.
-Sheridan;
+South Common; and

 - i.
-South Common; and

-- j.
 Streetsville.

 - 5.3.3.2 Local area reviews will confirm or determine detailed boundaries for Community Nodes.

 - 5.3.3.3 Community Nodes are Intensification Areas.

 - 5.3.3.4 Community Nodes will achieve a gross density of between 100 and 200 residents and jobs combined per hectare.

 - 5.3.3.5 Development applications within a Community Node proposing a change to the designated land which results in a significant reduction in the number of residents or jobs that could be accommodated on the site, will not be permitted unless considered through a municipal comprehensive review.

-- 5.3.3.6 Community Nodes will achieve an average population to employment ratio between 2:1 to 1:2, measured as an average across the entire area of each node.
+- 5.3.3.6 Community Nodes will achieve an average population to employment ratio between 2:1 to 1:2,

+measured as an average across the entire area of each node.